jordansissel/ruby-cabin/README.md

 * How many customers signed up yesterday?
 * What is the average SQL query latency in the past hour?
 * How many unique users are visiting the site?
+* What's in my logs that matters to my goals?
+(Business or otherwise?)

 Lots of this data finds its way into your logs (rather than your metrics/graphing systems).